Last updated: May 11, 2022

-Cane River, an oxbow lake that once was the primary channel of the mighty Red River, defines the region today, just as it has for centuries.
+Cane River, a lake that once was the primary channel of the mighty Red River, defines the region today, just as it has for centuries.
 The stories of Cane River’s people are brimming with the contrasts that comprise our nation’s history-conquest and colonialism, militarism and peace, wealth and poverty, slavery and freedom.

 As countries came together in this place, so did cultures.
 American Indians were joined by European settlers who imported many enslaved Africans to farm the land.
 The interaction of these groups led to the development of a distinctive Creole culture.
 This culture cut across racial categories and drew from many traditions but remained grounded in French colonialism and Catholicism.